38 Shop Bluff & Little Still Hollow

 Moccasin Creek confluence with Indian Creek

 For us the best route into the area takes us down Dare Mine Road all the way to the bottom at Indian Creek near the confluence with Moccasin Creek.
 We park right on Forest Service Road 1806B, which is on the right just after Dare Mine Road reaches the bottom of a long hill.
+First, we'll head north to check out Little Still Hollow, we hike up FR1806B, which is more like a trail than a road and right away come alongside an old rock wall.

 in Little Still Hollow